Reubenpt123/wfcrl-env/docs/INTERFACE.md

 ### Interfacing with FAST.Farm

 A simple tutorial to start a simulation with the FastFarm interface is available in the notebook `interface.ipynb` notebook.
-To properly launch the notebook, see the intructions below in *Running Examples Notebook*.
+To properly launch the notebook, see the instructions below in *Running Examples Notebook*.

 **Creating an interface from a WFCRL case:**